 What happens when you bring 150 thought leaders from psychology, business, consumers of services, economics, insurance, medicine and politics together to transform the practice of psychology?
 The Presidential Summit on the Future of Psychology Practice, held May 14–17, in San Antonio, Texas, did just that and was a transforming event.
 Jeffrey Magnavita, PhD, a Div.
 29 delegate to the summit, summed up his experience this way: "It was awesome, inspiring, frustrating, challenging, generative and hopeful."

 The real work of the summit occurred in small work groups.
 The Task Force on the Future of Psychology Practice will synthesize these ideas and recommendations, feed them into APA's strategic planning process and recommend policy changes for the association.
 The impact of this summit has the potential of bringing a sea change to the practice of psychology.
-You can watch portions of the summit online.

 Among the most important issues that emerged at the summit, especially in light of national health-care reform, are:

 • The need to collaborate in primary care.
 As summit speaker Frank DeGruy, MD, said, "Mental health care cannot be divorced from primary medical care, and all attempts to do so are doomed to failure."
 It is becoming increasingly clear that health-care reform will include a greater emphasis on primary care and prevention of chronic disease.
 These are both areas in which psychologists can make major contributions.
 This will require that we partner and practice with primary-care physicians and nurse practitioners.
 It is one of our future practice opportunities.